niehusst/the-dump/_posts/2022-5-12-Software-Engineering-Tips-+-Wisdom.md

 * Be friendly.
 Software development is a team sport; if no one wants to work with you, it doesn't matter how big your brain is.
 * Human connections (either a personal network or via recruiters) are a much more efficient way of landing a job than using online application portals (at least today).
 With increasing amounts of AI generated applications, even qualified applicants can be buried or filtered out.

+Edit 1/14/25

+* "A complex system that works is invariably found to have evolved from a simple system that worked.
+The inverse proposition also appears to be true: a complex system designed from scratch never works and cannot be made to work.
+You have to start over, beginning with a simple system." - Gall's Law.
+Which I find reminiscent of the concept of a [Steel Thread](https://www.rubick.com/steel-threads/).